MuradRahmanzada/muradRahmanzada/README.md

 - 🔭 I’m currently working on Front End Developer

 I'm Murad, and I'd want to introduce myself to you.
-It's been a while, I've been   developing my skills in this area.
-This is my favorite job, and I believe I'll be more successful here.
-Although I am not an expert in this sector, I believe the work I perform is fascinating and of high quality.
+I am a front-end developer with 1+ years of experience, motivated and ambitious excellent communication skills.
+I am energetic and have developed a mature and responsible approach to any task I undertake or situation I encounter.

+Problem solver and team player.
+Innovative, continuously improving skills and processes.
+Creative, decision-maker, collaborator.

 Tech I use: